-Are you an agency executive officer or a real estate broker from another province and now wish to practise in Québec?
-Here is how your qualifications could be recognized.
+Are you an agency executive officer or a real estate broker from another province or territory and wish to practise in Québec?
+Here is how your professional qualifications could be recognized.

 Under the Real Estate Brokerage Act and its regulations1, the real estate brokerage practice is regulated in Québec by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ).
 Note that although leasing brokerage is no longer reserved for brokers, brokers or agencies from outside Quebec are required to obtain a licence or special authorization from the OACIQ to carry out leasing brokerage activities in Quebec.2

-To promote the mobility of professionals practising outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 1 of the Real Estate Brokerage Act) in a province, State or territory where a mutual recognition agreement of professional qualifications has been concluded between its government and that of Québec.
+To promote the mobility of professionals practising outside of Québec, the OACIQ can issue licences to individuals who are qualified and authorized to engage in brokerage transactions (within the meaning of section 3.1 of the Real Estate Brokerage Act) in a province, state or territory where a mutual recognition agreement of professional qualifications has been concluded between its government and that of Québec.

 What is labour mobility in Canada?

-It is a principle provided for in the Canadian Free Trade Agreement (CFTA) by means of which workers' qualifications should be recognized to facilitate mobility between provinces, territories or countries while practising their profession.
+It is a principle provided for in the Canadian Free Trade Agreement (CFTA) by means of which workers' professional qualifications should be recognized to facilitate mobility between provinces, territories or countries while practising their profession.

 However, the principle of labour mobility must not be interpreted or applied to avoid the application of the general terms and conditions for licence issuance set out in the Real Estate Brokerage Act.